DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 In scikit-learn, the first four algorithms are implemented in `BaggingClassifier` whereas `Random Forest` is implemented in `RandomForestClassifier`.

 In bagging algorithms, the "aggregation" of results during prediction is usually taken by votes.
-For example, suppose you have fit your data with the `Random Forest` algorithm with 1,000 trees, and now you want to know whether a new customer is going to buy a small or a large instrument.
-When the algorithm considers the first split, it will look at all 1,000 trees and see which candidate was used the most.
+For example, suppose you have fit your data with the `Random Forest` algorithm with 1,000 trees, and now you want to know what size of the instrument a new customer is likely to buy.
+When the algorithm considers the first split, it will look at all 1,000 trees and see which candidate was used the most often.
 Suppose "Is the customer under 30" appeared in 800 of the trees, then the algorithm would split according to `age=30`.
 And so, at each split, the algorithm would take a tally from the 1,000 individual trees and act accordingly, just like how one would look at a flow-chart to determine actions.

 While a `Bagging` algorithm helps to reduce bias, the main benefit of bootstrapping is to reduce variance.
 The `Random Forest` algorithm, for example, is able to reduce variance in two ways: First, bootstrapping random samples is equivalent to consider many different scenarios.
-Not only does this mean that the algorithm is less reliant on a particular scenario (the whole training data set), it also makes it possible that one or some of the random scenarios may be similar to the "future," i.e., the environment that the algorithm needs to make prediction on.
+Not only does this mean that the algorithm is less reliant on a particular scenario (the whole training data set), it also makes it possible that one or some of the random scenarios may be similar to the "future," i.e., the environment that the algorithm needs to make predictions on.
 Second, by considering a random set of features at each split, the algorithm is less reliant on certain features, and is hence resilient to "future" cases where certain features may be missing or have errors.

 ## Boosting and AdaBoost

-While the main benefit of `Bagging` is in reducing variance, the main benefit of `Boosting` is to reduce bias, while maintaining a reasonably low variance.
+While the main benefit of `Bagging` is in reducing variance, the main benefit of `Boosting` is to reduce bias and maintain a reasonably low variance.
 Boosting is able to maintain a low variance because, like Bagging, it also fits many trees.
 Unlike Bagging, which builds the trees in parallel, Boosting builds them sequentially.

-The basic idean of boosting is to have incremental (small/"weak") improvements from the previous model, which is why the learning algorithms are built sequentially.
+The basic idea of boosting is to have incremental (small/"weak") improvements from one stage to another, which is why the learning algorithms are built sequentially.
 This idea can be applied to all types of algorithms.
 In the context of decision tree, a boosting algorithm can be demonstrated by the following pseudocode:

 ```
 Step 1: Build a simple decision tree (weak learner)
 Step 2: Loop:
-            Minimize weighted error
+            Minimize weighted error with a tree with a small improvement
+            Stop when reaching a stopping rule
 ```

 Currently, there are three popular types of tree-based boosting algorithms: `AdaBoost`, `Gradient Boosting`, and `XGBoost`.
 The different algorithms are different in how they *boost*, i.e., how to implement Step 2.

 `AdaBoost` was introduced by Freund and Schapire (1995).
 It is short for *Ada*ptive *Boost*ing. `AdaBoost` implements boosting by changing the weights of observations.
-That is, by making some observations/individuals more important than the other.
+That is, by making some observations/individuals more important than others.
 In a training data set with $N$ individuals, the algorithm begins by weighting each individual the same: at a weight of $1/N$.
 Then it fits a simple decision tree model and makes predictions.
-Inevitably, it makes better decision for some individuals than the other.
-The algorithm then increases the weight for individuals that it did not make correct/good predictions on in the first model.
-Effectively, this asks the next decision tree algorithm to focus more on these individuals that it has failed to understand in the first tree.
+Inevitably, it makes better decision for some individuals than others.
+The algorithm then increases the weight for individuals that it did not make correct/good predictions on in the previous stage/model.
+This effectively asks the next decision tree algorithm to focus more on these individuals that it has failed to understand previously.
 And this process continues until a stopping rule is reached.
 A stopping rule may be, for example, "**stops** when 98% of the individuals are correctly predicted".

 It is straightforward to see that a boosting algorithm lowers bias.
-But was it often able to main a low *variance* too?
-It was able to do so because a boosting algorithm effectively builds different trees at each iteration.
+But is it often able to main a low *variance* too?
+Boosting is able to do so because the tree built at each stage/iteration is different.
 When making predictions, it takes a weighted average of the models.
-Some mathematical details may be helpful.
+Some mathematical details are helpful.

 Let $w_{ij}$ denote the weight of individual $i$ in stage/iteration $j$.
-In the beginning of the algorithm, we have $w_{i1}=1/N$ for all $i$ where $N$ is the the total number of individuals.
+In the beginning, i.e., $j=1$, we have $w_{i1}=1/N$ for all $i$ where $N$ is the the total number of individuals in the data set.
 After the first weak tree is built, we can calculate the error/misclassification rate of stage $j$ as

 $$e_j = \frac{\sum_{N}{w_{ij}\times I_{ij}(\text{incorrect})}}{\sum_{N}{w_{ij}}}$$

 where $I_{ij}(\text{incorrect})$ equals 1 if the prediction for individual $i$ is incorrect in stage $j$ and 0 otherwise.
-We can then calculate the *stage value* of model $j$:
+We can then calculate the *stage value* of model $j$ with:

 $$v_j = \frac{1}{2}\log\left(\frac{1-e_j}{e_j}\right)$$